In the last post, we took an in-depth look at how ransomware changed during 2016, and what we expect to see happen in the coming year.

 Our analysts in the PhishLabs Research, Analytics & Intelligence Division (R.A.I.D.) see thousands of phishing samples every day, including payloads, not to mention deconstructing other elements of the phishing ecosystem such as phish kits, phishing sites, top level domain (TLD) usage, and much more.

-If you’d like to know how our Employee Defense Training (EDT) and threat intelligence services could help secure your organization again ransomware (and all other phishing based threats), click here to arrange a live demonstration.
+If you’d like to know how our managed security awareness training and threat intelligence services could help secure your organization against ransomware (and all other phishing based threats), click here to arrange a live demonstration.